IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission needs to ensure that good intentions to include men in their work translate into actual positive outcomes for men. *Gender Mainstreaming -- Conceptual Framework, Methodology and Presentation of Good Practices* cautions against assuming intentions will translate into practice:

 > Introducing mainstreaming in the first stages is no guarantee that a gender perspective will effectively be taken into account when policies are implemented -- analysis and action are two different things.
-There are big steps between detecting a gender issue, endorsing the principle of gender equality and implementing policies which take this issue into account.^[Gender Mainstreaming - Conceptual framework, methodology and presentation of good practices]
+There are big steps between detecting a gender issue, endorsing the principle of gender equality and implementing policies which take this issue into account.\[47]

 ## Leadership, Commitment & Planning